good-loop/doc/pages/policy/internal-data-gdpr-policy.md

 ### Automated Decision-Making

-We do not recommend using Good-Loop for automated decision-making about a person that has legal or similar significant effects for that person.
+We do not recommend using Good-Loop services as part of automated decision-making about a person that has legal or similar significant effects for that person.
 We are not aware of any clients who do so.
 If you should wish to do so, please check GDPR regulations.

 ## GDPR Article 28 Compliance Checklist